Beddgelert

 Snowdonia's prettiest village, Beddgelert, nestles beneath Mount Snowdon.
 The area around Beddgelert was once described by George Borrow in his book of 1862 as 'a wondrous valley, rivalling for grandeur and beauty any vale either in the Alps or Pyrenees'.

-There is a free National Trust Exhibition and shop in the village, Ty Isaf, housed in a picturesque seventeenth century cottage.
-Ty Isaf occupies the site of the medieval hunting lodge of Llywellyn Prince of Wales.
-As well as dealing with accommodation, it features highly interesting displays on the history and wildlife of the area.
+There is a free National Trust Exhibition and shop in the village, Ty Isaf, housed in a picturesque seventeenth century former farmhouse.
+Ty Isaf, formerly known as Bwthyn Llywelyn, is the oldest house in the village and occupies the site of the medieval hunting lodge of Llywellyn the Great, Prince of Wales.
+It features highly interesting displays on the history and wildlife of the area and a nineteenth century kitchen.

 Beddgelert offers a range of amenities, a variety of tourist shops, many selling high quality goods, along with pubs restaurants, cafes, guest houses and hotels.